Skip to main content

 The professional development fund is not intended to support the following: instructional improvement or course development that should be funded by departments, programs, or other administrative units (for example, materials used directly by students in the lab or classroom); projects aimed primarily at supporting student work; projects that cannot demonstrate an ultimate beneficial impact on pedagogy or the educational mission of UC San Diego; projects that seek funding for the production or promotion of publications; projects that mainly benefit or involve institutions or entities other than UC San Diego; and technical support that should be funded by other university resources.

 In the interest of assuring an equitable distribution of available funds, preference will be given to applicants who have not received a grant in the previous two years.
-Applicants who have received $5000 in funds in the last two years may be required to wait at least two years after their most recent grant to apply again; exception may be made if there are enough funds available..
-The suggested range for requests is $500 to $3000.
+Applicants who have received $5,000 in funds in the last two years must wait at least two years after their most recent grant to apply again; exception may be made if there are enough funds available.
+The suggested range for requests is $500 to $3,000.
 Funds approved may be less than or more than amounts requested, depending on the availability of money and the applicant’s supporting information.
 Therefore, the application should include the most detailed and comprehensive budget possible.
 Late and/or incomplete applications will not be considered.

 Application Procedure